How to Get Chocolate Out of Linen?

 - Easy as it may sound - drop your linen clothes or sheets into the washing machine and run under the regular washing cycle.

-- Make sure you follow the washing label of your laundry - some linen items can only be hand-washed or dry-cleaned, therefore you could damage your stuff irreparable.
+- Make sure you follow the washing label of your laundry - some linen items can only be hand-washed or dry-cleaned, therefore you could damage your stuff irreparably.

-- If you are washing white linen clothes - you can even pour a scoop of chlorine bleach in the laundry detergent tray before washing.
+- If you are washing white linen clothes - you can even pour a scoop of bleach in the laundry detergent tray before washing.
 This will strengthen up the stain removing process and will whiten your linen garments, too.
+Important: Use only chlorine-free bleach as chlorine can damage the quality of linen fabric.
+In any case, use bleach wisely.

 - If you are washing dark linen clothes - never use bleach!
 Instead - go for basic laundry detergent for colorful fabrics.